 - input_file A page image on which to perform OCR. - output_pdf The expected name of the output PDF, which must be a single page PDF with no visible content of any kind, sized to the dimensions implied by the input_file's width, height and DPI.
-The image will be grafted onto the input PDF page. - static get_deskew(input_file: pathlib.Path, options: argparse.Namespace) \rightarrow float Returns the deskew angle of the image, in degrees.
+The image will be grafted onto the input PDF page.

-abstract static get_orientation(input_file: pathlib.Path, options: argparse.Namespace) \rightarrow ocrmypdf.pluginspec.OrientationConfidence abstract static languages(options: argparse.Namespace) \rightarrow AbstractSet[str] Returns the set of all languages that are supported by the engine.
+static get_deskew(input_file: Path, options: Namespace) → float abstract static get_orientation(input_file: Path, options: Namespace) \rightarrow OrientationConfidence Returns the orientation of the image.

-Returns the orientation of the image.
+Returns the deskew angle of the image, in degrees.